The or1k-elf

 }

-is basically compiled with the cross compilation toolchain:
+is compiled with the cross compilation toolchain:

 $ or1k-elf-gcc -o hello.elf hello.c

-The default is to build for the or1ksim simulator.
-You can also build
+The default is to build for the or1ksim

-it for other boards, e.g. for the DE0 nano:
+simulator.
+You can also build it for other boards, e.g. for the DE0 nano:

 $ or1k-elf-gcc -o hello.elf hello.c -mboard=de0_nano

-instructions, for example when your target implementation does not
+compiles with soft floating point instructions, for example when your target implementation does not contain an FPU.-msoft-div

-contain an FPU.The libgloss, which is an essential part of a newlib-based cross-compiler contains some additional code to support baremetal programming.
+, which is an essential part of a newlib-based cross-compiler contains some additional code to support baremetal programming.
 Most essential those are some simple helping functions to change the core state and support for exception, interrupt and timer handling.
 An extensive documentation of the functions can be found here.

 There also is a short tutorial with some basic examples is also available